Holiday Inn (film): Plot

 On Washington's Birthday, Ted and Linda dance in elaborate 18th-century period costumes, with Jim sabotaging their tempo from a minuet to jazz throughout.
 Linda refuses Ted's offer to become his dance partner, saying that she and Jim are to be married.
 When Ted asks him about the engagement, Jim plays it off, but Ted is unconvinced.

 At Easter, romance blossoms between Jim and Linda.
 They are met by Ted, who asks to remain in Jim's shows to experience "the true happiness" they have found.
 Linda is charmed, but Jim is suspicious.

-Jim's apprehensions are confirmed on Independence Day, when he overhears Ted and Danny's caballing over a pair of Hollywood representatives using that night's show to audition Ted and Linda for motion pictures.
+Jim's apprehensions are confirmed on Independence Day, when he overhears Ted and Danny's bringing a pair of Hollywood representatives to audition Ted and Linda for motion pictures from that night's show.
 Jim bribes teamster Gus to stall Linda, who ends up driving the pair into a creek.
 Linda gets picked up on the roadside by Lila.
 Having left the penniless "millionaire", she crows that she will be Ted's partner that night for the studio tryout.
 Assuming that Jim made the switch to keep her from leaving, Linda directs Lila into the creek.

-At the inn, Ted is forced to improvise solo, which he does with a spectacular fireworks-studded tap dance routine.
+At the inn, Ted is forced to improvise a solo, a fireworks-studded tap dance routine.
 Linda arrives, irritated that Jim did not trust her to make her own decision.
-She joins Ted, Hollywood bound.
+She joins Ted, Hollywood-bound.
 Jim reluctantly agrees to let the eager producers make a film about Holiday Inn, but vows not to leave the Inn.

-Thanksgiving finds the Inn closed and Jim saturated in self-pity.
-As he prepares to mail off his new song, his housekeeper Mamie implores him to fight to win Linda back.
+Thanksgiving finds the Inn closed, and Jim wallowing in self-pity.
+As he prepares to mail his new song, his housekeeper Mamie implores him to fight to win Linda back.

 Jim arrives in California on Christmas Eve, just as Ted and Linda plan to marry.
-Jim confronts Ted in his dressing room, gets locked in, then turns the table on Ted and Danny.
+Jim confronts Ted in his dressing room, gets locked in, then turns the tables on Ted and Danny.
 On the set of Linda's movie, a meticulous recreation of Holiday Inn, Jim leaves his pipe on the piano and hides as Linda enters and performs "White Christmas".
 Reflexively ringing tiny bells with it as he did, she falters, then continues waveringly as Jim's voice joins her.
-Jim appears and Linda runs to him as the director yells, "Cut!"
+Jim appears and Linda runs to him.

 Back at Holiday Inn on New Year's Eve, Ted is reunited with Lila.
 Jim and Linda sing a duet, affirming their love.